 Ride Forever coaching is delivered by top instructors and they cover all skill and experience levels, from the scooter-riding newbie to expert riders who want to raise the bar even higher.
 Best of all, they’re massively subsidised by ACC.
 So a full day's Bronze course costs just $20.
 Then, depending on your insurer, you may be able to get the course cost or even $50 knocked off your insurance.
 Effectively, you're being paid to do it!
 And it’s a hell of a way to recoup the rego money you pay to ACC.
 Not that this has any effect on the quality of training you’re getting.
 Rigorously selected, the instructors get paid as much to do a Ride Forever course as anything else.
 There’s no lack of motivation or ‘second-best’ treatment.
 You’re getting training worth upwards of $250.

 With value like that, there’s no reason not to do at least one Ride Forever course.
 If you then decide it’s not for you, fine: it hasn't exactly cost much.
 Or maybe you’ll err towards some other kind of training: for the track or the gravel trails.
 Again, good training is good training.
 More likely, your one Ride Forever training experience will lead to another.
 We know, because that’s what’s been happening.

 Either way, do give training a go.
-Lock it in at the Ride Forever website and look forward to the most fun you can have with kevlar pants on.
+Lock it in our website and look forward to the most fun you can have with kevlar pants on.